-AIR has organized its group into seven program areas: Analysis of Longitudinal Data in Education Research, Assessment, Education, Health, Human and Social Development, Workforce, and International Development, Education, and Research (IDER).
+AIR has organized its group into six program areas: Analysis of Longitudinal Data in Education Research, Assessment, Education, Healthand Social Development, Workforce, and International Development, Evaluation, and Research.

 AIR's assessment program focuses on score reports and online reporting tools to translate large-scale testing data on student achievement into a benchmark for school performance.
 International, human, and social development programs aim to improve the quality of life and education in developing areas.
 It works to achieve this through teacher and school administrator training, curriculum development and teaching materials coupled with mobilizing health communications, HIV/AIDS education, and raising awareness about such issues as child labor exploitation.
 Working with governments, private health care providers, and the general public, AIR's health programs design, implement, and evaluate the impact of health care policies.